davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 		- Examine how variables change after method calls.
 		- Put the variables into all possible states (types of values)

-- Unit tests should cover: ▪ Set and check class variables • Can any methods change identifier, temperature, pressure? ▪ Each “job” performed by the class. • Single methods or method sequences. • Vary the order methods are called. • Each outcome of each “job” (error handling, return conditions)
+- Unit tests should cover:
+	- Set and check class variables
+		- Can any methods change identifier, temperature, pressure?
+	- Each “job” performed by the class.
+		- Single methods or method sequences.
+		- Vary the order methods are called.
+		- Each outcome of each “job” (error handling, return conditions)

 ## System (Integration) Testing
+- After testing units, test their *integration*
+	- Integrate
 ## System Testing
 ## Interface Errors
 ## GUI Testing